columbbus/Spotify-Token-Exchange-Openshift/README.md

 # Spotify-Token-Exchange-Openshift
-Repository for Spotify token exchange service to connect with Openshift
+Repository for Spotify token exchange service to connect with Openshift:

 Gemfile and Gemfile.lock from this repository: